 But, of course, we know that’s only half the story.
-As hard as we work on your glow here at Clark’s Botanicals, there’s only so much we can do; what we put into our bodies is the key factor in our overall good health and healthy glowing skin.
+There’s only so much any topical product can do; what we put into our bodies is the key factor in our overall good health and healthy glowing skin.
 Every organ has its nutritional needs and your skin – the largest organ and our personal favorite – has a very specific checklist.
 Your complexion is also the first to let you know if you’re slacking off in your self-care.

 But what exactly do we need to keep our skin happy?
 While everyone is different and has unique nutritional demands, there are a handful of foods and food groups that benefit the majority of us.
-Here are our top 5 at Clark’s Botanicals.
+Here are our top 5.

 - While there’s little evidence to support the specific amount of water intake that will improve your skin’s hydration and elasticity, maintaining a proper hydration is vital to your general health and your skin’s healthy hydration.
 Those 8 glasses we all talk about?
 Who knows.
 But we might as well err on the side of excess since there’s little downside.

-- Cold water (and fatty) fish like salmon, mackerel and herring are high in omega-3 fatty acids and work to keep skin think, supple and moisturized and in fact, dry skin is only one of the negative impacts of an omega-3 deficiency.
-Pass the smoked salmon, please.
+- Cold water, fatty fish like salmon, mackerel and herring are high in omega-3 fatty acids and work to keep skin think, supple and moisturized and in fact, dry skin is only one of the negative impacts of an omega-3 deficiency.

-- Another nutritional superfood (and trendy toast-topper) that offers many general health benefits as well as some that are very specific to our skin is the avocado.
+- Another nutritional superfood (and trendy toast-topper) that offers benefits that are very specific to our skin is the avocado.
 Avocados are high in healthy fats and pack an alphabet full of vitamins and compounds that nurture and protect our skin.

-- In general, nuts and seeds are good sources of skin-boosting nutrients, and specifically the walnut, which, as far as skin is concerned, is an all-star, containing essential healthy fats, vitamins and other skin-boosting nutrients.
-Throw a jar on your kitchen counter and toss a few back every day.
-On behalf of your skin, you’re welcome.
+- In general, nuts and seeds are good sources of skin-boosting nutrients, specifically the walnut, which, as far as skin is concerned, is an all-star, containing essential healthy fats, vitamins and other skin-boosting nutrients.

 - Beta-carotene also goes to bat for your skin.
 Sources can be found almost by their bright color - oranges, carrots, sweet potatoes, mangoes, bell peppers and some dark, leafy greens such as spinach.
 Beta-carotene is a natural sunblock and skin protectant.